xiix0/scam/README.md

-You will lose your present job and have to become a door to door mayonnaise salesman.
+You are scrupulously honest, frank, and straightforward.
+Therefore you have few friends.